KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 For every instance-level Vulkan command in the dispatch table, the function pointer should be queried and filled in by using the results of `vkGetInstanceProcAddr`.
-Additionally, for every device-level Vulkan command, the function pointer should be queried and filled in using the resulsts of `vkGetDeviceProcAddr`.
+Additionally, for every device-level Vulkan command, the function pointer should be queried and filled in using the results of `vkGetDeviceProcAddr`.

 *Why do this?*